asyncapi/website/pages/community/styleguide/aboutguide.md

 - **Clear** - It is very important that your writing is as clear as possible.
 Avoid using jargon or ambiguous words.
 Explain technical terms in simple and easy-to-understand words while considering your target audience.
 Additionally, keep your sentences short and sweet.
 - **Concise** - It is crucial to be concise when conveying information.
 Removing redundancy caters to the reader's needs while providing value.
 - **Consistent** - Maintaining consistency makes it easy for multiple collaborators to work together efficiently.
 This ensures professionalism while making it easy to implement updates and changes.
-- **Friendly** - Your content/documentation should be relatable.
+- **Friendly** - Your documentation should be relatable.
 Always use an active voice instead of a passive tone when writing.
-Moreover, adding some visual graphics and real-life examples helps the reader better understand the information more practically.
+Moreover, adding visual graphics and real-life examples helps the reader understand the information more practically.

 - **Accurate** - Lastly, your content/documentation must be accurate and precise.
 The information provided should be well-researched, appropriate, and not misleading.
 Readers rely on our content/documentation to solve their needs while saving them time doing unnecessary research.